rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-vlt.md

 This *will* be our exact scenario!
 We cannot "span" the connections of the servers across the VLT peers using VLT port-channels.
 Each of our servers will be utilizing Switch Embedded Teams which *only* support switch-independent configuration.
 See [Uplink Failure Detection](../S4048-ON/os9-ufd.md)!

 The `port-delay-restore` command may be another thing worth considering.
 It allows a delayed bring up of *all* interfaces during switch boot up.
-I have not tested this, but I would assume the action of a peer reloading would be the same as a switch rebooting...Pretty sure reboot/reload are used synonmously in Dell's documentation.
+I have not tested this, but I would assume the action of a peer reloading would be the same as a switch rebooting...Pretty sure reboot/reload are used synonymously in Dell's documentation.

 ---